Experience matters

 I was promoted at IBM to become a sales manager when I was 29 years old, 3 years with the company right after university, had 10 sales reps reporting to me and got a quota of 110 M$.
 That was really early and my management took a risk.
 Experience was definatly nothing I could bring to the table.
 I had other strengths and it worked out well but I need to admit I had a great coach with my manager who actually took that risk.
-He was obviously older, far more experienced and had always an open door to seek advice, so I got
+He was obviously older, far more experienced and had always an open door to seek advice, so I got access to experience

 to succeed.